To access performance review tasks, go to.

-To edit options on the General page, go to.
-In the Options column, click the edit icon for the performance review that you want to edit, and then click the General tab.
+- To edit a review task, in the Options column, click the edit icon for the appropriate performance review task.

 |PERMISSION NAME||PERMISSION DESCRIPTION||CATEGORY|